 Absorbing a unified wired and wireless network management solution

 Some enterprises unify wired and wireless network management by installing add-ons for the wireless LAN infrastructure to their existing wired network management platforms.
 In most cases, the networking vendors have mature network management software for their routers and switches that can serve as a solid framework for added wireless management capabilities.
-However, this approach favors enterprises that use
+However, this approach favors enterprises that use a single vendor for both their wired and wireless networking infrastructure.

 Grove City College standardizes on HP Networking for its network infrastructure, and the network team at the Pennsylvania school manages the wired components with HP’s ProCurve Manager Plus (PCM+) solution.
 When the college started to build out campus-wide wireless network access, CIO Vincent DiStasi decided to standardize on HP wireless LAN products, not only because they met his requirements, but because they allowed him to have an integrated wired and wireless network management approach with PCM+.